Plugin Preprocessor#

 Warning

-The Scriggo plugin engine allows for creating goroutines in a plugin.
+The Scriggo plugin engine allows the creation of goroutines in a plugin.
 More often than not, this will decrease performance due to nature of the Scriggo interpreter.
 Concurrency and synchronization primitives may also behave unexpectedly due to the abstracted runtime.
 Be forewarned, a Scriggo plugin is not well suited to fan out and crunch heavy data.

 Examples#